gingermoose90/itc205asg4/README.md

 The debugging log file is located at: itc205asg4>test>debug_log>itc205asg4_debuglog.txt

+The before and after screenshots of the debugging process including variable values are located at: itc205asg4>test>before_after>

 There is an empty source folder called testfolder.
 This can be ignored.